kanocz/lcvpn/README.md

 ### Online key change

-**altkey** configuration option allows specify alternative AES key that will be used in case if decription with primary one failed.
+**altkey** configuration option allows specify alternative encryption key that will be used in case if decription with primary one failed.
 This allow to use next algoritm to change keys without link going offline:
-  - In normal state only **aeskey** is set (setting altkey is more cpu-consuming)
+  - In normal state only **mainkey** is set (setting altkey is more cpu-consuming)
   - Set altkey to new key on all hosts and send HUP signal
   - Exchange altkey and aeskey on all hosts and send HUP signal
   - Remove altkey (with old key) from configs on all hosts and send HUP signal again